WDCE partners with City of Reno to train event managers.

 Federal lodging and per diem rates are established by location and season.
 If the travel destination (city or county) is not specifically identified (i.e., "non-surveyed"), a standard U.S. Continental (CONUS) lodging rate must be used.
 All lodging rates exclude taxes and special fees assessed by the location, thus the combined lodging reimbursable amount includes the room rate plus local taxes and special fees assessed all customers regardless of the room rate (example: utility surcharges).
 Lodging taxes and fees are limited to the taxes/fees on reimbursable lodging costs.
 For example, if the maximum lodging rate is $50.00 per night, and you elect to stay at a hotel that costs $100.00 per night, you can only claim the amount of taxes/fees on $50.00 which is the maximum authorized lodging amount.

 Receipts are required for lodging.
-If a lodging receipt is unavailable from the hotel because of use of an online booking service (e.g., Expedia), a reservation receipt will be accepted if it shows payment made and is supported by other receipts of associated travel (e.g., airfare receipt, airport parking, proof of attendance, etc.).
+If a lodging receipt is unavailable from the hotel because of use of an online booking service (e.g., Expedia), a reservation receipt will be accepted if it shows payment has been made in full, gives detail on the days and hotel covered by the receipt, and is supported by other receipts of associated travel (e.g., airfare receipt, airport parking, proof of attendance, etc.).

 Exceptions to the federal lodging rates must be approved in advance by the individual authorized to approve the employee's travel request.
 Exceptions to the rate of reimbursement for lodging include the following:

 If there is a justifiable exception for in-state lodging, 150% of the federal per diem rate for non-surveyed in-state sites may be used to calculate the lodging reimbursement.
-For example, for non-surveyed Nevada sites, the 2013 standard rate is $77; therefore, the maximum allowable is $115.50 lodging reimbursement (before taxes and special fees).
-There is no exception to in-state lodging rates for surveyed sites.
+There is no exception to in-state lodging rates for surveyed sites (e.g., Las Vegas).

-If there is a justifiable exception for out-of-state lodging, 175% of the federal rate for surveyed out-of-state sites or 300% of the standard federal rate for non-surveyed out-of-state sites may be used to calculate the lodging reimbursement (current federal per diem rate for non-surveyed sites is $77, which yields $231 maximum allowable lodging reimbursement for out-of-state non-surveyed sites ($77*300%).
+If there is a justifiable exception for out-of-state lodging, 175% of the federal rate for surveyed out-of-state sites or 300% of the standard federal rate for non-surveyed out-of-state sites may be used to calculate the lodging reimbursement.

 Reimbursement for overnight lodging in areas less than 75 miles from a principal station must be justified in writing, approved by the appropriate cabinet representative and included with the Travel Expense Claim form.
 Examples of reasons for overnight stays include: